alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 ## What should I do instead?

-Use regular links. `hx-boost` promises to replicate the experience of a regular link; skip the middle man and just use them.
+Use [regular links](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a). `hx-boost` promises to replicate the experience of a regular link; skip the middleman and just use them.

 ## What about the benefits of hx-boost?